ckundo/hologram_rails/README.md

 # hologram_rails

-Add Hologram to your Rails app.
+Add a styleguide to your Rails app using Hologram.

 ### 1. add hologram_rails to your Gemfile and install: